FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/sftp_server.md

 Add the server key in the PKI database (PKIKEYGEN or PKIKEY)
 ------------------------------------------------------------

 You can use either the PKIKEYGEN command or the PKIKEY command to add the server key in the database.
-For more information, see <a href="../new_pki_keys_use" class="MCXref xref">Generate and manage keys</a>.
+For more information, see [Generate and manage keys](../new_pki_keys_use).

 ****Example****